MakeSchool-Tutorials/Core-Data-Tutorial/P04-Saving-Data/content.md

 When asking the context to fetch data, the context will work with its **persistent store coordinator** to bring temporary copies of its object graph and entities into memory.

 However, until we tell the context to save any new changes, all persisted data remains the same.

-## The viewContext and Concurrency
+So let's work on saving that data.

+# Saving Data

 Each instance of `NSManagedObjectContext` is associated with a particular concurrency queue, and we must interact with a context on the queue that is associated with it.

-The `viewContext` property, which is built-in to the persistent container, is associated with the Main Queue (aka, the UI Queue).
+The `viewContext` property, which is built-in to the persistent container, is associated with the Main Queue (aka, the UI Queue), and is what we'll use for saving data.

+> [info]
+>
-In the event the app needed to save or retrieve data from Core Data on a queue other than the Main Queue, some other context would be required.
+> In the event the app needed to save or retrieve data from Core Data on a queue other than the Main Queue, some other context would be required.
 For our purposes, using the Main Queue and the viewContext will suffice.

-# Saving Data

-To save any changes any changes in memory back to the database on disk, we will need to call the `save` method on the `viewContext` property.
+To save any changes in memory back to the database on disk, we will need to call the `save` method on the `viewContext` property.

 > [action]
 >